-Double-Cap + Tubular Rivets
+Double-Cap VS. Tubular Rivets

 Rivets are, hands-down, the most-used piece of hardware in any Klum House bag project.
 Rivets are metal fasteners that make it possible to attach leather to your bag (like tote straps, handles, and backpack straps) without an industrial sewing machine that can sew through leather.
 Most Klum House bags use double-cap rivets, but our new Maywood Totepack pattern uses tubular rivets.
 Double-cap and tubular rivets set similarly and serve similar purposes, but there are a few key differences, so we thought we’d break it down for you.